dymmond/edgy/docs/contenttypes/intro.md

 ### Example 2: Snapshotting

-Sometime you want to know when an object is created (or updated), so you can reduce the search area or mark old data for deletion.
+Sometimes, you may need to track when an object is created or updated to narrow the search scope or mark outdated data for deletion.

-Edgy is able to do this quite easily:
+Edgy makes this process straightforward:

 ```python
 {!> ../docs_src/contenttypes/snapshotting.py !}